bowmanjeffs/paprica/README.md

 ###Notice - If you've been redirected here from genome_finder you're in the right place!
+We are currently working through a bug in paprica_build that results in empty dataframes.
+The current version of paprica_build is not operational, paprica_run should execute just fine.

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement